Kevoot/GameOfLifeAndroid/README.md

-# Final Project - Members Kevin Holmes, Alex Buchanan, George Le, James Testa
+# Final Project For Mobile App Development

 Simulating cellular automata on an android drawable canvas